Thursday, August 30, 2018

 Back to Route 66 at the east side of town, we have two more old-style motels, the Blue Swallow and the Tucumcari Inn.
 The Blue Swallow was built in the 1940s from surplus WWII cabins.
 I do not know if they are still present.
 Tucumcari Inn has seen better days - at $29.95, a long time ago (unless that was the hourly rate).

 With a rather nondescript Polly Gas, we come to the end of Tucumcari.
-Tucumcari is a quintessential Route 66 town, and worth a return when I have more time and with black and white film.
+This is a quintessential Route 66 town and worth a return when I have more time and have black and white film.

 The color frames are from a Fujifilm X-E1 digital camera with various lenses.
 The first photograph is from Kodak BW400CN film.
 This is a C-41 type of film, meaning it can be developed in the same chemicals as any color print film.
 Years ago, almost any drug store or film kiosk in a mall could develop C-41, but now you need to send the film to a professional laboratory.
-I often use North Coast Photographic Services in California.
+I often use Praus Productions in Rochester, New York, or Northeast Photographic in Bath, Maine.